NabillaAizuddin/HTML-CSS-JavaScript-Projects/README.md

-# HTML-CSS Projects
+# HTML - CSS - JavaScript Projects

-My first project using HTML and CSS with Bootstrap is making a CV.
+- My first project using HTML and CSS with Bootstrap is making a CV using HTML and CSS with Bootstrap.

 You can view the sourcecode [here](https://github.com/NabillaAizuddin/HTML-CSS-Projects/blob/e64c7268189f5b6b765fe2fa12b562a6067587e1/cv-with-bootstrap.html).